stratosphereips/StratosphereLinuxIPS/README.md

-# Stratosphere Linux IPS (slips) Version 0.5
+# Stratosphere Linux IPS (slips) Version 0.6rc1
-This is the new version of the Stratosphere IPS, a behavioral-based intrusion detection and prevention system that uses machine learning algorithms to detect malicious behaviors.
-It is part of a larger suite of programs that include the [Stratosphere Windows IPS] and the [Stratosphere Testing Framework].
+Slips is an intrusion prevention system that is based on behavioral detections and machine learning algorithms.
+It's core is to separate the traffic into profiles for each IP address, and then separate the traffic further into time windows.
+Into each of these time windows slips extracts dozens of features and then analyses them in different ways.
+Slips also implements a module API, so anyone can create a single python file that quickly implements a new detection algorithm.

+# Installation

+## Dependencies
+The minimum slips requirements are:

+- redis database running (see http://redis.org)
+- python 3.7
+- py37-redis
+- maxminddb libraries for python (pip install maxminddb)
+- bro (now zeek) (see http://zeek.org)

+To run redis you can:
+    - In Linux, as a daemon: redis-server --daemonize yes
+    - In macos, as a daemon: sudo port load redis
+    - By hand and leaving redis running on the console: redis-server /opt/local/etc/redis.conf

+# Fast usage
+1. Start Redis (as a daemon or not)
+2. ./slips.py -c slips.conf -i <interface>
+3. Check the folder called with the date of today.
+All files are updated every 5 seconds.

-## Architecture of operation
+# Architecture of operation
-[rewrite]
 - The data collected and used is on the _profile_ level and up.
 Slips does not work with data at the _flow_ level or _packet_ level to classify.
 This means that the simplest data structure available inside slips is the profile of an IP address.
 The modules can not access individual flows.

-## Install

-### Dependencies
-- python3.6 or greater
-- py37-redis (Be sure that you install the redis libraries for your python3 version.
-This can be done with pip3, but your 'python3' executable in your path should point to the version of python you are using, such as python3.7)
-- redis database
-- maxminddb (pip install maxminddb) For the GeoIP module (you can also ignore this module in the conf)

-#### Installing dependencies
-The new version of slips uses redis as a backend database, so you need to have redis running.

-1. Start Redis
-    - In Linux
-        - As a daemon
-            The easiest way to launch Redis as a daemon is to edit the configuration file and change the following line:

-            ```
-            # By default Redis does not run as a daemon.
-Use 'yes' if you need it.
-            # Note that Redis will write a pid file in /var/run/redis.pid when daemonized.
-            daemonize yes
-            ```

-            You can also use:

-            ```
-            redis-server --daemonize yes
-            ```

-    - In macos
-        - As a deamon

-            ```
-            sudo port load redis
-            ```
-        - By hand and leaving redis running on the console

-            ```
-            redis-server /opt/local/etc/redis.conf
-            ```

-2. Argus
-Currently only Flows generated by Argus are read, but we will expand this soon.

-If you don't have an Argus instance to generate your own flows, first install it:
-    - Source install from [Argus].
-    - In Debian and Ubuntu you can do:

-        ```
-        sudo apt-get install argus argus-clients
-        ```

-To run argus in your own computer you should do:

-    ```
-    argus -B localhost -F [slipsfolder]/argus.conf
-    ```

-## Usage
-Start redis

-    In macos using ports, if you prefer to start a redis server manually, rather than using 'port load', then use this command:

-        redis-server /opt/local/etc/redis.conf

-    A startup item has been generated that will aid in starting redis with launchd.
-It is disabled by default.
-Execute the following command to start it, and to cause it to launch at startup:

-        sudo port load redis
+## Input Data
+Slips can read:
+- Packets from a pcap file (using Zeek)
+- Packets from an interface (using Zeek).
+But not from the interface _any_ due to a limitation in Zeek.
+- Flows from a CSV file separated with commas (typically from Argus sensors)
+- Flows from a CSV file separated with TABS
+- Flows from a file with JSON lines. (typically from Suricata)
+- Flows from a conn.log file from Zeek alone (under implementation)
+- Flows from a folder with all the Zeek log files all together (under implementation)

+## Output

+## Text Output
+For now slips only creates log files as output, but more outputs are planned as ncurses and web.

+The output of slips is stored in a folder called as the current date-time using seconds.
+So multiple executions will not override the results.
+Inside this main folder there is one folder per IP address that is being profiled.
+See Section _Architecture of Operation_ to understand which IP addresses are converted into profiles.
+Apart from the folders of the profiles, some files are created in this folder containing information about the complete capture, such as _Blocked.txt_ that has information about all the IP addresses that were detected and blocked.

+Inside the folder of each profile there are three types of files: time-window files, timeline file and profile file.

+### Time window files
+Each of these files contains all the features extracted for this time window and its name is the start-time of the time window.

+### Timeline file
+The timeline file is created by the timeline module and is a unique file interpreting what this profile IP did.

+### Profile file
+This file contains generic features of the profile that are not part of any individual time-window, such as information about its Ethernet MAC address.

+# History of Slips
+This is the new version of the Stratosphere IPS, a behavioral-based intrusion detection and prevention system that uses machine learning algorithms to detect malicious behaviors.
+It is part of a larger suite of programs that include the [Stratosphere Windows IPS] and the [Stratosphere Testing Framework].

+# More specific usage examples

 Slips can be used by passing flows in its stdin, like this: